oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - inputs and outputs of service templates

-From the perspective of the TOSCA orchestrator such parameters are either “incoming” (i.e. transferring a value from the external world to the orchestrator) or “outgoing” (transferring a value from the orchestrator to the external world).
+From the perspective of the TOSCA orchestrator such parameters are either *incoming* (i.e. transferring a value from the external world to the orchestrator) or *outgoing* (transferring a value from the orchestrator to the external world).
 Thus:

 - outgoing parameters are: